-- 1. Open the door a few centimetres and allow the vacuum in the firebox to equalise for a few seconds before opening the door fully. - 2.
-Add 2-3 logs of a combined weight of approx 1.6-1.8 kg.
-Lay the logs diagonally on each other so that the flame can take easily.
-Then close the hatch. - 3.
-The combustion damper must be completely open for 3-5 minutes or until the logs turn black and catch fire.
-If slower combustion is then required, the supply of combustion air can be reduced.
-The conditions for controlling combustion vary depending on the temperature in the firebox and the draft in the chimney. - 4.
-An average energy output of 7 kW is achieved when the combustion air damper is 50% open and 2 logs weighing about 1.6-1.8 kg are burning. - 5.
-The lowest output of 4-5 kW is obtained when the combustion air damper is 30% open.
-In this operating position, it is very important that the combustion air damper is fully open for the first 3-5 minutes so that the wood has time to burn properly before the supply of combustion air is reduced.
-In order to maintain good combustion the combustion air damper must never be closed to less than 30% open.
+- 1. Open the door. - 2.
+Insert one piece of wood diagonally on the bottom and place the remaining logs on top. - 3.
+The damper must be completely open until the logs turn black and catch $% \left(1\right) =\left(1\right) \left(1\right)$ fire.
+This can take about 3-5 min.
+The damper can then be closed.
+The conditions for controlling combustion vary depending on the firebox temperature, the moisture content of the wood and the draft in the - 4.
+A nominal output of 8 kW is obtained when the combustion air damper $\,$ is at 2 dots.
+2 logs with a combined weight of 2 kg can be added at the same time every 50 minutes. - 5.
+The lowest output is obtained when the combustion air damper is at $\boldsymbol{1}$ dot and 2 logs are lit.
+In this operating position, it is important that the $\,$ combustion air damper is fully open for the first 3-5 minutes so that the wood has time to burn properly before the supply of combustion air is reduced.
 A condition for regulating the output is a thick bed of embers and high temperature in the firebox.
-When the fire has died down to embers more wood should be added.
+When the fire has died down to embers, and no yellow flames are visible, more wood should be added.